Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![OSCP Post](/assets/images/lpic2/ramstress.png)
 **Figure 4** Stress the RAM.

-You can see all of my `C^` keys because I freak out, my computer was freezing and I can't do anything but the `ctrl+C` command, so now ufter it done I run 6 chunk that will not going to crash my system but at least I will be able to view the RAM used.
+You can see all of my `C^` keys because I freak out, my computer was freezing and I can't do anything but the `ctrl+C` command, so now after it done I run 6 chunk that will not going to crash my system but at least I will be able to view the RAM used.

 ![OSCP Post](/assets/images/lpic2/ramstress2.png)